You can now pay for your items online. Make sure you have your invoice and login details to hand and then click here.

 Lyon & Turnbull’s Asian Works of Art Department is Scotland’s leading and oldest seller of items originating in the Far East.
 With a special focus on works from China and Japan, the department’s twice-yearly sales of ceramics, furniture, ivories, silver and bronzes are positioned to capitalise on the current strength in the Asian antiques market.

-If you would like sell an item at auction, or want to register to bid in a forthcoming auction
+To sell an item at auction, or bid in a forthcoming auction

 Our unique position in Scotland, with its strong maritime tradition and centuries-long interest in the Orient, provides an exciting supply of high-quality goods, whether a single item passed down through generations, or a large specialist collection assembled with a curatorial eye.